MY BOOKSHELF

 Dorothy L. Sayers

 HANDS DOWN, my all-time favorite book.
 There’s no murder but lots of mayhem in this tale of crime and passion.
 Part mystery, part social commentary, part high-brow romance, part feminist manifesto, it blows the bounds of its genre.
-I give it a galaxy of stars.

 ★★★★★